coredns/coredns.io/content/manual/configuration.md

 }
 ~~~

-When parsed by CoreDNS will result in following setup:
+When parsed by CoreDNS, this will result in the following setup:

 ![CoreDNS: Zones, plugins and query routing](/images/CoreDNS-Corefile.png)